yamilburgos/DisgruntledBirds/readme.md

 * Now we're going to build an express app that can handle data
 * Create a new directory called `angry-birds`, with a file called `index.js` and any other files you may need for the below (e.g views).
 * Use express generator to generate the basic file structure for your project
-* Ensure that your server is listening for a port - have it log 'Listening on Port PORTNUMBER'
+* Ensure that your server is listening for a port - have it log 'Listening on Port PORTNUMBER' where PORTNUMBER is a variable you set in your .env file
 * Read the angry_birds.json file and save that array to a variable that will act like a database
 * Write three GET routes: `/`, `/angry-birds` and `/angry-birds/:id`:
 * `/` should **render** a home page with a link to '/angry-birds'